jexidev/SetupBuddy/README.md

-# 🧙‍♂️ SetupBuddy - Your Install-Sidekick
+# SetupBuddy

-**SetupBuddy** is a powerful PowerShell script built to streamline the chaos of game setups, file management, and post-download confusion.
-Tired of wrangling fragmented archives and hunting for setup files?
-SetupBuddy is the evolved form of **BinSnatcher**, now with direct extraction, verification and automated setup launching.

----
+**SetupBuddy** is a PowerShell script designed to deal with the chaos of multi-rar unpacking after using Direct Downloads.
+If you find yourself scratching your head looking at a bunch of .rar files wondering where to start, this is for you.

-## 🚀 What It Does
+## What It Does

 SetupBuddy handles:

-- ✅  **Automated Extraction:** Finds and extracts multi-part archives (RAR/ZIP/7z) in a single folder.
+- **Automated Extraction:** Finds multi-part archives (RAR/ZIP/7z) in a single folder, and extracts them.
-- 📦  **Tool-Included:** Comes with a pre-packaged copy of 7-Zip, so you don't need to install anything else.
+- **Tool-Included:** Comes with a pre-packaged copy of 7-Zip, so you don't need to install anything else.
-- 🧠  **Smart Launching:** Automatically finds and runs `setup.exe` with basic error handling.
+- **Smart Launching:** Automatically runs "Verify BIN before install.bat", before prompting to launch setup.exe or not.
+- **Cleans Your Setup Folder:** After successful BIN verification, all .rar parts are deleted.
-- 🔍  **User Guidance:** Provides clear prompts and fallback options if a file is missing.
+- **User Guidance:** Offers clear prompts and fallback options if a file is missing.

----

-### 🛠️ Requirements
+## Requirements

 * **Windows 10/11**
 * **PowerShell 5+**

-SetupBuddy is designed to be as simple as possible.
-It includes the necessary tools, so there are no other external requirements.
-Just download and run.
+SetupBuddy is frictionless, which is why the necessary tools are included, meaning you're not left downloading external requirements.

----

-## 🧪 How to Run (Trial Mode)
+## How to Run (Testing Version)

-1.  **Download:** Grab the latest version from this repository.
+1. **Download:** Grab the "Tools" folder and "SetupBuddy.ps1"

-2.  **Unzip:** Extract the contents to your desired location.
-3.  **Run:** Open a PowerShell terminal and navigate to the extracted folder.
-Run the script with one of these commands:
+2. **Running:** First, try right-clicking the .ps1 file and hitting "run in PowerShell".

-    If your execution policy blocks scripts:
+Alternatively, If your execution policy blocks scripts:
     ```powershell
     powershell -ExecutionPolicy Bypass -File "SetupBuddy.ps1"
     ```